 Stage 5- Acceptance and Reconciliation

 In this stage the couple becomes a team.
 Each partner is capable of standing on his or her own feet while being loving, supportive and nurturing to a partner.
 Warmth, peace and mutual respect mark this stage.
 The couple has learned to resolve conflicts when they arise and has little energy for competition or resentment.
 They’ve struck a healthy balance between their individual freedom and the safety of their deep connection.
+They understand how to get their needs met.
 They have forged a healthy relationship in which they are free, whole, and connected.